 - VA streamline loans don’t require income or asset documentation; cash-out loans do

 For a VA cash-out refinance, the VA does not have a maximum loan amount.
 However, the VA does have a maximum amount that they will guarantee.
 As such, the maximum loan amount that most lenders will approve is equal to the conventional loan limit of $484,350.

 There are exceptions to this rule if your home is in a “high cost” area, in which case loan amounts can rise to more than $726,525.

 Lenders may allow loan amounts much larger, as long as a portion of equity is retained in the home.

 The VA will allow a veteran homeowner to receive a loan up to 100 percent of their home’s value, assuming the loan is within maximum guarantee amounts.
 The new value is determined by a certified VA appraiser.

 Shop around for a VA lender who offers 100% cash-out LTV refinances, as some lenders will limit veteran homeowners to just 90% of their home’s value.

-The VA cash-out refinance remains one of the more attractive cash-out refinance options due to the high loan-to-value maximum, lack of monthly mortgage insurance, and lenient FICO score guidelines compared to other cash-out loan programs.Verify your new rate (Oct 15th, 2018)
+The VA cash-out refinance remains one of the more attractive cash-out refinance options due to the high loan-to-value maximum, lack of monthly mortgage insurance, and lenient FICO score guidelines compared to other cash-out loan programs.Check your VA cash-out refi eligibility.
+(Jun 25th, 2019)